BlidDev/Glang/Cheatsheet.md

     * `==`: Equals to
     * `!=`: Not equal to
 * `num2`: Right value (literal or variable)
-* `scope range`: Specifies the length of the condition's scope  (integeer literal or variable's value)
+* `scope range`: Specifies the length of the condition's scope  (integer literal or variable's value)

 **Example**: `if $var, <=, 10, 4`